 The Living Quarters

-In the living quarters you can study everyday life and handicrafts.
+In the living quarters, you can study everyday life and handicrafts.
 It’s as though the Vikings have just gone out for a walk and may return at any minute.
 There are artisans here, too, working on various traditional crafts.
-Here you are allowed to touch and feel the objects, textiles, furs and skins – welcome to a living museum.
+Here you are allowed to touch and feel the objects, textiles, furs, and skins – welcome to a living museum.

-The Feasting Hall
+The Feast Hall

 Yggdrasil — the Barn